310mc/https-310mc.github.io-tl/source/_posts/scout/senpai_turned_into_a_dog.md

 <th>(It kinda reminds me of someone I know… Wait—Could it be…?)</th>

-Um… I honestly doubt it, but… are you senpai…?
+Um… I honestly doubt it, but… are you Senpai…?

 Ahhh—!
 Please don’t bark!
 Was that a “yes”…?